vrockai/pipeline-test/docs/content.md

 ---

-## Trauma bypass performed by vascular surgeons demonstrate excellent long-term outcomes and limb preservation.
+## Reactive cutaneous capillary endothelial proliferation predicted the efficacy of camrelizumab in patients with recurrent/metastatic head and neck squamous cell carcinoma.
- 18.06.2023, _M Harutyunyan, JC Hnath, X Jacobson, J Le, MD Shah, J Kleene, RC Darling_
+ 18.06.2023, _Q Ding, Y Liu, H Ju, H Song, Y Xiao, X Liu, G Ren, D Wei_

-Long-term outcomes in civilian trauma patients requiring upper or lower extremity revascularization is poorly studied secondary to limitations of certain large databases and the nature of the patients in this specific vascular subset.
-This study reports on the experience and outcomes of a Level 1 trauma center that serves both an urban and a large rural population over a 20-year period to identify bypass outcomes and surveillance protocols.
+Reactive cutaneous capillary endothelial proliferation (RCCEP), a special adverse event (AE) only observed in patients treated with camrelizumab, was reported to be correlated with the efficacy of camrelizumab in patients with advanced hepatocellular carcinoma.
+This study to analyze the possible correlation between the occurrence of RCCEP and efficacy of camrelizumab in patients with recurrent/metastatic head and neck squamous cell carcinoma (R/M HNSCC).

 [Source](https://twitter.com/Microbes4ever/status/1668524788044767233?ref_src=twsrc%5Etfw)

-10.1016/j.jvs.2023.05.046
+10.4317/medoral.25919

 ---